Welcome to my page with information about traveling in Northern Iraq, aka Iraqi Kurdistan.

 While in Dohuk, I decided to visit the Yazidi temple in Lalish.
 To go to Lalish I had to get the road to Shekhan, in Shekhan District, the Ninewa Governorate of Iraq.
 The capital city is Mosul but Shekan and Akra District are currently under the Kurdistan Regional Government control.

 I took a taxi to one of the ends of the city and walked about 2 miles until someone stopped and gave me a ride.
 This man was not going out of Dohuk, so he took me 2 miles ahead until the Army checkpoint where I had to show my passport and tell the guard I was actually walking or hitchhiking myself to Lalish.
 The army guy found this incredible and strange.
 So, he tried to find me a car with someone who spoke some English.

 After many attempts, he finally hooked me up with a guy that was going to Akre, not Shekhan.
 I ended up changing my travel plans and went all the way to Akre town, a beautiful place.
 I got a ride back with the same guy 2:30 hours later.
 Perfect!
 He actually showed me some waterfalls in Akre and bought me lunch on the road back to Dohuk.

 Ismail and Ivan, two very nice guys I randomly met on the street, showed me Kanizark waterfall and water spring.
 They also bought me an ice cream and some water.

 Taxi from Erbil to Dohuk

-After a couple of days in Erbil, the capital of Kurdistan Region in Iraq, I decided to take a private taxi as it is one of the safest, most comfortable and fastest ways to move from city to city.
+After a couple of days in Erbil, the capital of the Kurdistan Region in Iraq, I decided to take a private taxi as it is one of the safest, most comfortable, and fastest ways to move from city to city.